pietervdvn/Lang/Parser/Readme.md

 This module contains the actual data structure representing the languate language, alongside with the parser + its bnf files.

+In this document:
+Overview of the structure of the file
+Common reasons code won't parse
+Overview of builtin functions (which are desugared)

 Overview
 ========